+The master's degree program in Information Assurance (MSIA) has been certified by the National Security Agency (NSA) and Committee on National Security Systems (CNSS) as meeting the requirements of NSTISSI-4011, Training Standard for Information Systems Security (INFOSEC) Professionals, and CNSSI-4012, Training Standard for Security System Managers.
+Topics will include: information security planning, cryptography, project management and risk mitigation, application security, network security, forensics, and legal and ethical roles and topics specific to security.
+Students will also choose electives within their concentration and complete a thesis under the direct guidance of a faculty member.
 These elective courses will provide an introduction to the different technical and administrative aspects of Information Security and Assurance.
 Topics will include: wireless and mobile security, banking and financial security, securing resource transfer, and health care security.
 The elective courses will also include methodologies for prioritizing information assets and threats to information assets, including risk analysis, architecture components of an incident response plan, legal and public relations implications of security and privacy issues, and the framework of a disaster recovery plan.

 A thesis paper forms the Capstone of this Master of Science Information Assurance program.
-The Capstone is a comprehensive research paper encompassing the learning from the students' coursework in the program.
+The Capstone is a comprehensive research paper encompassing the learning from the student's coursework in the program.
 Prior to enrolling in the CAPS795 capstone course, students must have both an approved Capstone Intent Form and an approved Research Proposal on file with the MSIA program office.
 A research seminar (or pre-capstone seminar) is available to students to provide guidance on developing the research proposal.
 The final thesis paper is to be completed under the guidance of your faculty advisor and/or university designated faculty member during the CAPS795 course.
-More details on the master's thesis and capstone process may be found in the Capstone Guidebook, available on the ISaAC site or from your faculty advisor.
+More details on the Master's thesis and capstone process may be found in the Capstone Guidebook, available on the ISaAC site or from your faculty advisor.

-|Core Courses||21 cr.|
+|Core Courses||27 cr.|